mattiasgeniar/phpunit-query-count-assertions/README.md

 | Row count analysis | ✅ | ✅ | ✅ |
 | Lazy loading detection | ✅ | ❌ | ❌ |

 **Note:** Lazy loading detection requires framework-specific hooks that only Laravel provides.
-Assertions like `assertNoLazyLoading()` will mark the test as skipped on Doctrine and Phalcon since violations cannot be detected.
+Assertions like `assertNoLazyLoading()` will emit a warning on Doctrine and Phalcon and pass without checking, since violations cannot be detected.

 **Note:** Doctrine's logging middleware only fires before query execution, so query timing is not available.
-Timing assertions (`assertMaxQueryTime`, `assertTotalQueryTime`) are marked as skipped for Doctrine.
+Timing assertions (`assertMaxQueryTime`, `assertTotalQueryTime`) will emit a warning and pass without checking for Doctrine.

 ## Installation